10 Common Inverter Problems and Solutions (Not Turning On, Beeping, Overheating & More)

 The inverter is running normally

-Reason 1: The DC switch is not turned off.
+Reason 1: The DC switch is not turned on.

 Solution: Check whether the DC switch of the inverter is in the "ON" position.
 If not, turn the switch to "ON".
 Note that the installation positions of the DC switches of inverters in different power segments are different.